-"NIC" function is used to change the IP addresses of iSCSI data ports.
-The iSCSI RAID subsystem has four gigabit LAN ports to transmit data.
-Each of them must be assigned to one IP address in multi-homed mode unless the link aggregation or trunking mode has been selected.
-When there are multiple data ports setting up in link aggregation or trunking mode, all the data ports share single address.
+The NIC tab is used to change IP addresses of iSCSI data ports.

+Each port must be assigned its own IP address.
+They need to be configured in in multi-homed mode, or a present link aggregation / trunking mode.
+When multiple iSCSI data ports are set up in link aggregation or trunking mode, all the data ports share a single IP address.

-There are four iSCSI data ports on each controller.
-Four data ports are set with static IP.
+This figure shows four iSCSI data ports on each controller.
+The four 1GbE data ports are set up with a static IP address.
+For the other controllers, that can be set up the same way.